816.718.2260

 Step 6: Develop an Action Plan for each event and the communication activities.

 This is a task of hard-core planning that outlines the step you need to take to pull of the event or do the activities.
 We recommend using a simple action planning form.
 We created one here for communication activities.
-For event planning, we recommend this one.
+For event planning, we recommend this check list.
 It includes a list of considerations that can help you plan a successful event.
 Of course, any project management software would also be helpful and allow you to combine multiple activities so you can better coordinate them.

 Please make sure your planning includes dates and deadlines for each step, so you know where you are in the process.
 As things get complicated, the deadlines will help you know where you are in the process and adjust as you go along.